 - You can list the car on sites such as AutoTrader, CarGurus, or eBay.
 These sites will advertise your car, walk you through all the necessary paperwork for selling your car, as well as offer fraud protection, all for some kind of a fee.
 These sites are an easy option, but the fees will usually outweigh the ease of use.

-- The best option to make the most money is to list the car on sites such as Craigslist, your social media outlets, or word-of-mouth.
+- The best option to make the most money is to list the car on sites such as Craigslist, your social media outlets, word-of-mouth, or simply putting a “For Sale” sign in the window and drive/park the car in places where buyers may be.
 With these options, you will be entirely responsible for filing all involved paperwork.

 You Have a Buyer, Now What: The Paperwork